top homeinternationalimmigration lawacknowlegments

 Since 9/11 the Immigration and Naturalization Agency (INA) has been integrated into the Department of Homeland Security.
 When you deal with the government, any particular process is cumbersome and time-consuming and this is no different.
 There are many rules and regulations which have to be followed precisely, step by step, and deadlines have to be met.
 Often, this is very laborious.
 If English is not your first language—and I know what I am talking about, many years ago I went through the same process—it is often very difficult to make sense of the many different ways a solution can be approached or, even more so, must be approached.

 I am here to help you to maneuver as smoothly as possible through the process.
-You can make an appointment with me for an initial consultation; the fee is $300.00.
-If we agree that I shall handle your case, this fee will be applied towards the amount that you are billed.
+You can make an appointment for an initial consultation; the fee for consultation is $150.00.

 1. Nonimmigrant Visas for Temporary Stay